 To qualify for most reverse mortgages: you must be at least 62, have sufficient equity in your home and live in your home as a primary residence.
 The proceeds of a reverse mortgage (without other features, like an annuity) are generally tax-free, and many reverse mortgages have no

-The three General Reverse Mortgage Programs:
+The three General Reverse Mortgage Programs have been moved here:

 - The single-purpose reverse mortgages, traditionally offered by some state and local government agencies and nonprofit organizations for a specific need.